cabforum/code-signing/docs/CSBR.md

 **Key Pair**: The Private Key and its associated Public Key.

+**Latin Notary**: A person with legal training whose commission under applicable law not only includes authority to authenticate the execution of a signature on a document but also responsibility for the correctness and content of the document.
+A Latin Notary is sometimes referred to as a Civil Law Notary.

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.
+In the EV context, it is a Private Organization, Government Entity, Business Entity, or Non-Commercial Entity.

+**Legal Existence**: A Private Organization, Government Entity, or Business Entity has Legal Existence if it has been validly formed and not otherwise terminated, dissolved, or abandoned.

+**Legal Practitioner**: A person who is either a lawyer or a Latin Notary as described in these Guidelines and competent to render an opinion on factual claims of the Applicant.

 **Lifetime Signing OID:** An optional extended key usage OID (`1.3.6.1.4.1.311.10.3.13`) used by Microsoft Authenticode to limit the lifetime of the code signature to the expiration of the code signing certificate.

+**Non-EV Code Signing Certificate:** Term used to signify requirements that are applicable to Code Signing Certificates which do not have to meet the EV requirements.

+**Notary**: A person whose commission under applicable law includes authority to authenticate the execution of a signature on a document.

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.